rhiaro/questforbrothers/index.md

 Suari used to drink milkfruit every morning in the palace.
 It was a chore and she had come to resent the flavour.
 But this one tasted sweet and creamy, life-restoring.

 The children had become more animated.
-Bis pryed the dead one from Eliah and sent her around to learn the names of the others.
+Bis pryed the dead one from Eliah and sent Eliah around to learn the names of the others.

 "Sabbo," Suari joined in before Eliah could say anything else.
 "Nice to meet you," she said politely, directed at the other children.
 They said nothing.
 One, the smallest, asked Eliah when his mother was coming.